GoogleCloudPlatform/ruby-docs-samples/CONTRIBUTING.md

 perform a specific task such as creating a Google Cloud Storage bucket.

-Ideally, developers should be able to **copy/paste** the code in a reference snippet and run it after having replaced the placeholder values with their own.
+Ideally, developers should be able to **copy/paste** the code in a reference snippet and run it after replacing placeholder values.

 #### Placeholder values